JAruliah/stock-watch/README.md

 # Stock Watch
 ![stock-watch](https://user-images.githubusercontent.com/71105258/140875388-99cfcebe-c342-4500-8311-faa58317ec73.png)
 ### Live Site: https://stonka.jaruliah.me/
-This is a stock watcher, returns data about a given stock when a valid stock ticker symbol is presented
+This is a stock, returns data about a given stock when a valid stock ticker symbol is presented.
+Logged in users can add to watchlist.

 ## Description

 Project was made using the MERN stack using Material Design Bootstrap and SCSS for styling.
+This project utilizes an external API to fetch the data https://www.alphavantage.co/.
 Users can search up stocks by their ticker symbols and be given information about that stock.
 Users have an option to create a profile so that they can use the watchlist.
 The user is able to add and remove items from their watchlist.
+Currently a free api key is being used, with a limit of 2 requests a minute and 500 requests daily.
 ## Getting Started

 ### Installing/Setup